CarloDiCastelnuovo/SC-exam/README.md

 - df: is a DataFrame like the one described above.

-They return the lists of filled matrcies.
+They return the lists of matrcies filled with labels.

 ## 9. print_functions(m)
 All the 6 print functions work similarly: they take as unique parameter a list, returned by the corresponding fill_functions.
 Then a list of subplots is filled with a small for-cycle on the number of parameters.
 Finally, the images are printed with titles and axis labels.

 # Test
-To test the efficency of our code there is an additional .py file called Test.py.
+To test the efficency of our code there is an additional file called Test.py.

 This test code stars importing 2 libreries, pandas and numpy that we already know.
 Then the functions to be tested are imported from the main code.
-There are 3 different random generated DataFrame, the first one correct for our code and the remaining two incorrect.
+There are 3 different random generated DataFrame, the first one correct (df1) for our code and the remaining two incorrect (df2, df3).
 The first rows of df1 are printed to show an example of correct DataFrame.
 ```
 df1 = pd.DataFrame(np.random.randint(1,100,size=(100, 5)), columns=('X', 'Y','Alfa','Beta', 'Gamma'))